 There were forty tents and shacks, and beside each

-a wanderer who has no established residence or visible means of support
+a wanderer with no established residence or means of support

 “They’ll pick you right off.
 You got no name, no property.
 They’ll find you in a ditch, with the blood dried on your mouth an’ your nose.
 Be one little line in the paper—know what it’ll say? ‘

 having a quality that thrusts itself into attention